IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/COS.md

 ## Get Private Endpoint

 The `IBM Cloud Object Storage plugin` uses the `private endpoint` of the Object Storage instance to mount the bucket.
-The correct endpoint can be found using the region in which your Object Storage is located.
+The correct endpoint can be found using the region in which your Object Storage bucket is located.

 1. To list your bucket's location use